apache/nuttx-apps/examples/README.md

 ## `dsptest` DSP

-This is a Unit Test for the Nuttx DSP library.
+This is a Unit Test for the NuttX DSP library.
 It use Unity testing framework.

 Dependencies: